andriicher22/timer-for-deal/README.md

 - calculateRemainingTime(date): Calculates the remaining milliseconds until the next hour from a given date.

--setTimeDom(timeRemaining): Updates the HTML elements with the remaining hours, minutes, and seconds.
+- setTimeDom(timeRemaining): Updates the HTML elements with the remaining hours, minutes, and seconds.